chaodeng-aca/SuperMap/README.md

 ## Installation

-SuperMap is written in R and can be installed by running the following command in R:
+SuperMap is implemented as an R package which can be installed by running the following command in R:

 ```r
 devtools::install_github('chaodeng-aca/SuperMap')